Sheema-Md/SakhiBazaar-MERN/README.md

 The application addresses the need for a focused digital marketplace where women-owned businesses can publish and manage products, communicate with customers, and monitor orders, while customers can discover products and manage the complete purchase lifecycle.

-> **Implementation note:** This README describes the functionality currently represented in the repository.
-Market data is marked as non-live by the API, recommendations use an application scoring function, and there is no separate ML service in the project.

 ## Key Features

 ### Customer functionality